rianmubarok/yukomp-web/README.md

 You're free to use, explore, learn from, and modify this code for personal and non-commercial purposes — no need to ask!
 Feel free to build cool things on top of it, as long as you give credit and keep this notice in your version.

-Here's what you can do:

-- ✅ Use it personally
-- ✅ Modify and share your own version
-- ✅ Learn and build from it

-But please don't:

-- ❌ Use for commercial purposes without permission
-- ❌ Remove credit or license
-- ❌ Claim it as your own

-This project is provided "as-is" — no warranties or guarantees.

-Need commercial use?
-Just reach out: rupacode0@gmail.com